verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/manual-scaler-trait.md

 ---
 title: "ManualScalerTrait"
 linkTitle: "ManualScalerTrait"
-description: "An overview of the Kubernetes resources Verrazzano modifies for an OAM ManualScalerTrait"
+description: "Review the Kubernetes resources Verrazzano modifies for an OAM ManualScalerTrait"
 weight: 5
 draft: false
 ---

-Verrazzano will modify the following Kubernetes resources for a [ManualScalerTrait](https://github.com/oam-dev/spec/blob/v0.2.1/core/traits/manual_scaler_trait.md):
+Verrazzano modifies the following Kubernetes resources for a [ManualScalerTrait](https://github.com/oam-dev/spec/blob/v0.2.1/core/traits/manual_scaler_trait.md):
-* The `replicas` of a Deployment, StatefulSet, ReplicaSet or ReplicationController
+* The `replicas` of a Deployment, StatefulSet, ReplicaSet, or ReplicationController.

-For example, the ManualScalerTrait below is defined for the component `hello-helidon-component` of the [Hello World Helidon]({{< relref "/docs/examples/hello-helidon/_index.md" >}}) example.
+For example, the following ManualScalerTrait is defined for the component, `hello-helidon-component`, of the [Hello World Helidon]({{< relref "/docs/examples/hello-helidon/_index.md" >}}) example.
 ```
 apiVersion: core.oam.dev/v1alpha2
 kind: ManualScalerTrait